 Here then is the origin and rise of government; namely, a mode rendered necessary by the inability of moral virtue to govern the world; here too is the design and end of government, viz.
 Freedom and security.
 And however our eyes may be dazzled with show, or our ears deceived by sound; however prejudice may warp our wills, or interest darken our understanding, the simple voice of nature and reason will say, 'tis right. ("Of the Origin and Design...")

 While rumblings and public meetings were being held, the need for an actual subversive text was dire.
 Paine's pamphlet allowed for a systematic form of subversion to the British government that, retrospectively, seems a lot more beneficial than dumping gallons of tea into Boston Harbor.

 Subversive literature doesn't specifically have to be nonfiction, though.
 Some of the most effective examples are through a fictional medium.
-For instance, George Orwell's and Animal Farmdepict anthropomorphized animals who overthrow a farm only to abandon its core revolutionary values and a form English that prohibits any sort of thought regarding free thinking, sex, or individuality, respectively.
+For instance, George Orwell's Animal Farm and 1984 depict anthropomorphized animals who overthrow a farm only to abandon its core revolutionary values and a form English that prohibits any sort of thought regarding free thinking, sex, or individuality, respectively.
 Regardless of your paranoia, these plots seem rather nonsensical (at least, for now).
 Meanwhile, at their heart, each novel presents subversive ideas and feelings toward established governments and societies of the time.
-1984

 Some of the most interesting literary forms of subversion come through comic books.
 As I've talked about before, there are virtually no parameters considered off-limits in the world of comics, so creators like Alan Moore (creator of Watchmen and V for Vendetta) are going to stretch any perceived boundaries there are.
 For instance, in his own words,